Teaching English to Speakers of Other Languages

 The application is not complete, and cannot be reviewed, until the School of Education has received all of the following:

-2. A statement of the applicant's academic and professional goals, approximately two pages long.
+1. A statement of the applicant's academic and professional goals, approximately two pages long.
 This writing sample will be used as one of the criteria for evaluating the application.
-The applicant should explain specifically what areas s/he would like to study so that an appropriate advisor may be assigned to the applicant if admitted into the program.
+The applicant should explain specifically what areas they would like to study so that an appropriate advisor may be assigned to the applicant if admitted into the program.

-3. A resume relevant to academic and professional data.
-It should include the applicant's name, address, phone, email, colleges attended with degrees, dates conferred, and grade point average, employment history, professional experience, present employer, and names of references.
+2. A resume with relevant academic and professional information.
+It should include the applicant's name, address, phone, email, colleges attended with degrees, dates conferred, grade point average, employment history, professional experience, present employer, and names of references.

-4. Three letters of recommendation from people familiar with the applicant’s academic and professional abilities.
+3. Three letters of recommendation from people familiar with the applicant’s academic and professional abilities.
 At least one letter should be from a faculty member in higher education.
 Those writing letters should explain who they are, their relationship to the applicant, and what they know of the applicant’s academic and professional abilities.
-The applicant should be prepared to provide the recommenders e-mail addresses in the electronic application.
-Since recommenders are not prompted to submit their letters until the electronic application has been submitted, and application fee paid, it is wise to encourage recommenders to prepare their letters in advance so that they can upload them immediately upon receipt of the prompt.
+The applicant should be prepared to provide the recommender's e-mail addresses on the admissions application.

-5. Transcripts showing all undergraduate and graduate course work completed, including degrees granted and dates of degrees.
-Applicants whose previous degrees were earned at the University of Cincinnati may substitute "on-campus" transcripts.
+4. Transcripts showing all undergraduate and graduate coursework completed, including degrees granted and dates of degrees.

 Application Deadline and Procedures